VMBoehm/NormalizingFlows/README.md

 # NormalizingFlows

-a playground for injective generative models
+a playground for tetsing normalizing flows and injective generative models